daftspaniel/RetroCornerRedux/Tandy/MC-10/TypeIns/Spring/readme.md

 Book: Terrific Games For Your Tandy Color by Hal Renko & Sam Edwards

 # Updates
-Added checks to keep X/Y valid and reset display when space pressed.
+Moved to SG4 screen and made into a continual display.
 Davy Mitchell May 2023

 # GitHub